MicrosoftDocs/office-developer-client-docs/docs/access/access-desktop-database-reference/convert-microsoft-access-tables-forms-and-reports.md

 # Convert Microsoft Access Tables, Forms, and Reports

 **Applies to**: Access 2013 | Office 2013

-**In this article**
-Indexes and Relationships
-The LimitToList Property of Combo Boxes
-Menus and In-Place Activation of OLE Objects
-Referencing a Control on a Read-Only Form
-Date Fields and Data Entry
-Buttons Created with the Command Button Wizard
-Form and Report Class Modules
-Converted Version 2.0 Report Has Different Margins
-Can't Use the Format Property to Distinguish Null Values and Zero-Length Strings

 Several changes introduced by Microsoft Access 2002 might affect the behavior of your version 1.*x* or 2.0 applications.
 The following sections provide more information about those changes.